davidgomes/pentagine.js/README.md

 Thanks
 ------
 I'd like to thank to [ippa](https://github.com/ippa/) because Pentagine is loosely inspired on his HTML5 Game Development library - [jaws](https://github.com/ippa/).
 I also used some of his code, but this is not a fork, the two libraries are quite different.

-Pentagine also uses [stats.js](https://github.com/mrdoob/stats.js), a great monitor for HTML5 performance.
-It was made by [mrdoob](https://github.com/mrdoob), who is credited on the LICENSE.